 In total, donation processing via Network for Good can take anywhere from 45-75 days.
-For nonprofits looking to raise funds through Facebook quickly, this extended timeline can make a huge difference.
+For nonprofits looking to raise funds through Facebook quickly, this extended timeline can significantly slow their progress.

-While both Network and Payments will deliver funding safely to your nonprofit, we recommend nonprofits align directly with Facebook fundraising by signing up for Payments.
+While both Network for Good and Meta Pay will deliver funding safely to your nonprofit, we recommend nonprofits align directly with Facebook fundraising by signing up for Meta Pay.

 There are a few different reasons why we recommend this route:

-When you register directly with Facebook Payments, you not only receive funding faster—but you also have the opportunity to access valuable donor information.
-At GoodUnited, we’ve found information just like that to be game-changing for nonprofits looking to increase donations to their organization, something you’ll read more about later in this piece.
+When you register directly with Meta Pay, you not only receive funding faster—but you also have the opportunity to access and leverage valuable donor information.
+At GoodUnited, we’ve found this information to be game-changing for nonprofits looking to increase donations to their organization and build long-term relationships with them.

 Now that we’ve discussed the two main payout paths your nonprofit might encounter with Facebook fundraising, let’s look at how you can align your organization with these paths to ensure you receive your funding in a timely manner.

-First, a brief discussion of Network for Good.
-Technically, your nonprofit doesn’t need to register with Network to receive funding through this channel—that’s why you may have already received Facebook fundraiser donations without conducting research about the process before.
-However, we highly recommend registering directly with Network if you plan to use this payout method.
+First, let’s discuss Network for Good.
+Technically, your nonprofit doesn’t need to register with Network for Good to receive funding through this channel—that’s why you may have already received Facebook fundraiser donations without conducting research about the process before.
+However, we highly recommend registering directly with Network for Good if you plan to use this payout method.

-Network uses GuideStar to match donations to unregistered organizations.
-So, if your GuideStar profile is outdated, Network could end up sending the funding to the wrong location.
-Even further, that check will be physically mailed which can leave additional room for error.
-If you register directly with Network, you can verify the account you’d like funds direct deposited into and avoid these speedbumps.
+Network for Good uses GuideStar to match donations to unregistered organizations.
+So, if your GuideStar profile is outdated, Network for Good could end up sending the funding to the wrong location.
+Even further, that check will be physically mailed, which can leave additional room for error.
+If you register directly with Network for Good, you can verify the account you’d like funds direct deposited into and avoid these speed bumps.

-That said, we want to dedicate additional space in this article to discuss signing up for Facebook Payments, as that’s our recommended payout method.
+That said, we want to dedicate additional space in this article to discuss signing up for Meta Pay, our recommended payout method.

-As a recap, we recommend signing up for payments because it’s the fastest payout method in North America and it has the potential of providing donor information.
-But, there are a few steps your nonprofit needs to take to sign up with Facebook Payments:
+We recommend signing up for Meta Pay because it’s the fastest payout method in North America and it has the potential of providing donor information.
+But, there are a few steps your nonprofit needs to take to sign up:

 After completing these steps, your nonprofit will be notified of approval within two to three weeks.
 Then, you can begin receiving donations from Facebook fundraisers and Challenges and access Facebook’s fundraising tools, such as the donation button.

-There are a few aspects to consider beyond simply aligning with the payout channel that has the ideal timeline for your team.
-For instance, the payout process doesn’t begin until your nonprofit reaches the minimum raise amount, $100.
+There are a few aspects to consider beyond the payout timeline.
+For instance, the payout process doesn’t begin until your nonprofit reaches the minimum raise amount of $100.
 So, one way you can speed up payout is simply by empowering fundraisers started on behalf of your organization to raise more funds, faster.

 If you’re seeking the fastest possible payout, this is what we’d recommend: